Steps to Admission

 - Medical Exam (DODMERB)

 Have you sent all of your nomination requests?
-Did you meet those deadlines?
+Did you meet their deadlines?

 Have your ACT and/or SAT scores been sent to us?